Vitamix, Blendtec, and Breville: Which High-Powered, High-Investment Blender Is Right for You?

-I had over $1,000 worth of blenders sitting on my kitchen counter last week and things got noisy and busy!
-The three powerful, expensive blenders I tested — the Breville Boss, Vitamix 5200, and Blendtec 625 — each claim to have unique features that can take care of all your blending needs, so were these claims accurate and should you invest in one?
+I had more than $1,000 worth of blenders sitting on my kitchen counter at one point — and things sure got noisy and busy!
+The three powerful, expensive blenders I tested — the Breville Boss, Vitamix 5200, and Blendtec 625 — each claim to have unique features that can take care of all your blending needs.
+Were these claims accurate and should you invest in one?
 If so, which one is right for you?

 - Best performer: Breville Boss